|Queen Elizabeth II|

 In this, Her Majesty’s official Diamond Jubilee portrait, Queen Elizabeth II is wearing a stately white gown made of silk, satin, and lace.
 Elegantly enhanced with silvery sequins in patterns across most of the bodice, including along the beautifully scalloped neckline, this beautiful dress was designed specifically for the Diamond Jubilee by Her Majesty's personal fashion adviser, Angela Kelly.

 Ms. Kelly is responsible for all the details of Her Majesty’s public fashion, including designing her clothes, choosing her accessories, and coordinating with dressmakers.
-For the photo shoot conducted by Mr. John Swannell, the Queen wears the favored George IV diadem, Queen
+For the photo shoot conducted by Mr. John Swannell, the Queen wears the favored George IV diadem, Queen Victoria’s Collet Necklace with matching earrings.

 She also wears the Royal Family Orders of her father and grandfather pinned to the blue Garter Riband on backdrops of fringed silk ribbons.
 The Garter Riband affirms her position as Sovereign of the Garter, head of the Most Noble Order of the Garter.
 This order reigns as the highest chivalric order (society of knights), which was founded in 1344 by King Edward III.